China Railway Lanzhou Group

 China Railway Lanzhou Group, officially abbreviated as CR Lanzhou or CR-Lanzhou, formerly, Lanzhou Railway Administration is a subsidiaries company under the jurisdiction of the China Railway (formerly the Ministry of Railway).

+Its origin can be traced back to 1 March 1956 when the Lanzhou Railway Bureau was established.
+The railway administration was reorganized as a company in November 2017.

 It supervises the railway network within eastern Gansu, Ningxia, and western Inner Mongolia.
-The railway administration was reorganized as a company in November 2017.
+In 2015 it operated 8543 km of railways, including 6569 km of mainline track.